dineshreddynaredla/react-book-repo/patterns/hooks.md

 It's an upcoming feature, it's an alpha and still we can't wait to use it, so why is that?

 ## Problems Hooks are trying to address
-- **attach” reusable behavior to a component**, (for example, connecting it to a store) [render props](/patterns/render-props.md) and TODO link **higher order** components try to solve these.
-Which leads to:
+There are many problems Hooks are trying to address and solve.
+Here is a list covering some of them:

-_wrapper hell_ of components surrounded by layers of `providers`, `consumers`, `higher-order components`, `render props`, and other abstractions
+- **wrapper hell**, we all know the so called _wrapper hell_.
+Components are surrounded by layers of `providers`, `consumers`, `higher-order components`, `render props`, and other abstractions, exhausted yet? ;)

-These patterns require you to restructure your components when you use them, which can be cumbersome and make code harder to follow.
+Like the whole wrapping itself wasn't bad we need to restructure our components which is tedious but most of all we loose track over how the data flows.

-- **complex components become hard to understand**, something that starts out small becomes large and complex over time, especially as we add lifecycle methods
+- **increasing complexity**, something that starts out small becomes large and complex over time, especially as we add lifecycle methods
-- **life cycle methods does too many things**,
- - components might perform some data fetching in `componentDidMount` and `componentDidUpdate`.
- - same `componentDidMount` method might also contain some unrelated logic that sets up event listeners, with cleanup performed in `componentWillUnmount`
+- **life cycle methods does too many things**, components might perform some data fetching in `componentDidMount` and `componentDidUpdate`.
+Same `componentDidMount` method might also contain some unrelated logic that sets up event listeners, with cleanup performed in `componentWillUnmount`

 > Just create smaller components?